No. 7 Arizona women hold off No. 9 UCLA 68-65

 The Bruins went cold again in the third quarter, missing 16 straight shots during a scoreless drought of nearly 6 1/2 minutes.
 Arizona took advantage, going on a 9-0 run to go up 48-42.

-”We sort of panicked and started going one on one,” Close said. ”Against a team with the athleticism and defensive prowess of Arizona, that’s not a good idea.”

-UCLA began hitting shots again in the fourth quarter to pull within 58-56 with three minutes left.
+UCLA began hitting shots again in the fourth quarter, hitting 6 of 8 to pull within 58-56 with three minutes left.
 McDonald followed with a putback and Baptiste hit a straight-on 3-pointer to pushed the lead back to eight.

 THE TAKEAWAY